Vivek23456/blog-site/README.md

-🦀 Blog rumble
+🚀 OxideBlog

-A fast, minimalist, and extensible blog site built with Rust and Actix-web, designed for developers who want performance, simplicity, and full control over content.
+OxideBlog is a fast, minimalist, file-based blog engine built with Rust and Actix-web.
+It is designed for developers who value performance, simplicity, and full control over their content.

-🚀 Features
+✨ Features

+🦀 Written in Rust

-⚡ Built with Rust + Actix-web (high performance)
+⚡ Powered by Actix-web

-📝 Markdown-based blog posts
+📝 Markdown blog posts

-📂 Frontmatter support (TOML)
+📄 TOML frontmatter support

-🧭 Automatic post discovery
+🔍 Automatic post discovery

-🏠 Dynamic home page rendering

-🎨 Simple and clean UI

-🔧 Easy to extend (handlers, templates, middleware)
+🧱 Clean, extensible architecture

+🚫 No database — filesystem based

 🛠 Tech Stack